 - Can’t find Swiss cheese?
 Use Fontina, Jarlsberg, or Gruyere.

 - Switch up the pasta and use rotini or shells.
-Be sure to cook it in a large pot of salted water.

 - Grate or shred your own cheese.
 Not only is it cheaper to buy a block of cheese than a bag of shredded, the pre-shredded has anti-caking powder which stops the cheese from melting.